 A controversial inclusion.
 Adams has played in the BDO for the majority of his darts career – his decision not to switch to the PDC on a permanent basis was heavily criticised.

 Sadly, we will never know just how good ‘Wolfie’ could’ve been.
 However, Adams was the star of his generation in the BDO and he should be remembered for his achievements.

 With an impressive three Lakeside world titles, Adams is up there with the likes of Eric Bristow and John Lowe but we’ll get onto those two shortly...

 A true darts icon, Wilson was one of the sport’s greatest personalities.

-An all-time favourite with crowds all over the United Kingdom, Wilson is remembered for his antics at the oche – this was an era when players were allowed to drink and smoke on stage.
+An all-time favourite with crowds all over the United Kingdom, Wilson is remembered for his antics at the oche, from his famous darts walk on song to interacting with darts fans on stage.

 During his illustrious playing career, Wilson won two world titles in 1982 and 1989.
 Wilson was one of the most memorable players to throw a dart and his legacy lives on.

 Priestley won two World Championship titles during his career but fell short in the final four times – all four defeats coming against Phil Taylor.

 Had it not been for Taylor, Priestley could have gone down as one of the top three darts players ever.